Services and Resources

 The NW Bike Parking Fund, funded by the Zone M Parking Surcharge, is a cost sharing program to help encourage long-term bike parking facilities in residential, commercial and mixed-use properties.

-You can apply for residential and commercial building permits (including revisions and deferred submittals), trade permits (electrical, plumbing and mechanical) and zoning permits online or in person.
-Submit a building permit application online.
-Pay for permits online with Development Hub PDX.
+Apply for building permits, trade permits and zoning permits online or in person.
+Includes revisions, deferred submittals and electrical, plumbing and mechanical permits.
+Submit a building permit application online or in person.
+Pay for permits in person or online with Development Hub PDX.

 The Portland Bureau of Transportation (PBOT) through the Portland in the Streets program encourages people to adopt green spaces.
 The Stewardship Program is a partnership between PBOT and community partners.
 The community partner maintains the adopted space often adding perennials and native plants.